tunnckoCore/detect-installed/README.md

 ## Related
 - [always-done](https://www.npmjs.com/package/always-done): Handle completion and errors with elegance!
 Support for streams, callbacks, promises, child processes, async/await and sync functions.
 A drop-in replacement… [more](https://github.com/hybridables/always-done#readme) | [homepage](https://github.com/hybridables/always-done#readme "Handle completion and errors with elegance!
 Support for streams, callbacks, promises, child processes, async/await and sync functions.
 A drop-in replacement for [async-done][] - pass 100% of its tests plus more")
+- [get-installed-path](https://www.npmjs.com/package/get-installed-path): Get the installation path of the given package if it is installed globally or locally. | [homepage](https://github.com/tunnckoCore/get-installed-path#readme "Get the installation path of the given package if it is installed globally or locally.")
+- [global-modules](https://www.npmjs.com/package/global-modules): The directory used by npm for globally installed npm modules. | [homepage](https://github.com/jonschlinkert/global-modules "The directory used by npm for globally installed npm modules.")
+- [is-installed](https://www.npmjs.com/package/is-installed): Checks that given package is installed on the system - globally or locally. | [homepage](https://github.com/tunnckoCore/is-installed#readme "Checks that given package is installed on the system - globally or locally.")
 - [minibase](https://www.npmjs.com/package/minibase): Minimalist alternative for Base.
 Build complex APIs with small units called plugins.
 Works well with most of the already existing… [more](https://github.com/node-minibase/minibase#readme) | [homepage](https://github.com/node-minibase/minibase#readme "Minimalist alternative for Base.
 Build complex APIs with small units called plugins.
 Works well with most of the already existing [base][] plugins.")
 - [try-catch-core](https://www.npmjs.com/package/try-catch-core): Low-level package to handle completion and errors of sync or asynchronous functions, using [once][] and [dezalgo][] libs.
 Useful for and… [more](https://github.com/hybridables/try-catch-core#readme) | [homepage](https://github.com/hybridables/try-catch-core#readme "Low-level package to handle completion and errors of sync or asynchronous functions, using [once][] and [dezalgo][] libs.
 Useful for and used in higher-level libs such as [always-done][] to handle completion of anything.")